El Paso County, CO, Genealogy Resources

 - The Social Security Death Index is an online searchable database of names of deceased individuals whose deaths were reported to the Social Security Administration.
 It has been kept since 1962, when operations were computerized.
 The index includes about 50 percent of deceased persons from 1962 to 1971 and about 85 percent of deceased persons from 1972 to 2005.
 It also includes a few deaths from 1937 to 1961.
-Beginning in 2014, rules governing the SSDI changed.
-Records for the most recent three years are not available.
+Beginning in 2014, rules governing the SSDI changed and online database have not been updated since then.

-- Special Collections, PPLD, has a good collection of Colorado Springs high school and college yearbooks.
+- Regional History and Genealogy, PPLD, has a good collection of Colorado Springs high school and college yearbooks.

 - Can you donate a yearbook?
-Here's a list of local yearbooks Special Collections lacks for its collection.
+Here's a list of local yearbooks Regional History and Genealogy for its collection.

 - Ancestry.com ($) has a number of yearbooks from Colorado Springs high schools and college.
 See U.S. Yearbook Collection.

-- Special Collections, Penrose Library, Pikes Peak Library District, Colorado Springs.
+- Regional History and Genealogy, Penrose Library, Pikes Peak Library District, Colorado Springs.
 Also has archives.